gmc-code/PC-microbit-micropython/docs/bots/Maqueen/Maqueen_line_follower.rst

 Set up buggy and sensors
 ----------------------------------------

-| Import the Maqueen module and set up the buggy and line sensor.
+| Import the maqueen module and set up the buggy and line sensor.
 | Make sure that the buggy is over a consistent white surface so that when the line sensors are calibrated, the left and right line sensors have similar readings.

 .. code-block:: python